SapienzaNLP/relik/README.md

 }
 ```

 The retriever also needs an index to search for the documents.
-The documents to index can be either a jsonl file or a tsv file similar to
+The documents to index can be either a JSONL file or a TSV file similar to
 [DPR](https://github.com/facebookresearch/DPR):

-- `jsonl`: each line is a json object with the following keys: `id`, `text`, `metadata`
+- `jsonl`: each line is a JSON object with the following keys: `id`, `text`, `metadata`
-- `tsv`: each line is a tab-separated string with the `id` and `text` column,
+- `tsv`: each line is a tab-separated string with the `id` and `text` columns,
   followed by any other column that will be stored in the `metadata` field

 `jsonl` example: